Manny Machado

-Manuel Arturo Machado ([maˈtʃaðo]; born July 6, 1992) is a Dominican-American professional baseball third baseman and shortstop for the San Diego Padres of Major League Baseball (MLB).
-Very highly recruited from an early age, he was raised in Miami, where he attended Brito High School and was drafted by the Baltimore Orioles with the third overall pick in the 2010 MLB draft.
+Manuel Arturo Machado ([maˈtʃaðo]; born July 6, 1992) is an American professional baseball third baseman and shortstop for the San Diego Padres of Major League Baseball (MLB).
+Highly recruited from an early age, he was raised in Miami, where he attended Brito High School and was drafted by the Baltimore Orioles with the third overall pick in the 2010 MLB draft.
 He bats and throws right-handed.
+He has played for the Dominican Republic national baseball team.

-Machado made his MLB debut in August 2012.
-Machado had his breakout year in 2013, earning a spot on the American League (AL) All-Star team on his way to leading the league in doubles with 51.
+Machado made his MLB debut with Baltimore in August 2012.
+He had his breakout year in 2013, earning a spot on the American League (AL) All-Star team on his way to leading the league in doubles with 51.
 He was also recognized as one of the best fielders in the game, winning a Gold Glove Award.
-Machado won his second Gold Glove in 2015, and made the All-Star Game in 2015, 2016, 2018, and 2022.
 His defensive prowess has earned him frequent comparisons to former Orioles third baseman and Hall of Famer Brooks Robinson.
 In 2018, an impending free agent, Machado was traded to the Los Angeles Dodgers and helped the team reach the World Series.
 That offseason, Machado signed a 10-year, $300 million contract with the Padres, the richest contract in the history of North American sports at the time.
+Since 2013, Machado has made the All-Star Game seven times, the All-MLB First Team two times, won two Gold Gloves, and three Silver Slugger Awards.
+He is the Padres' all-time home run leader.

 Early life

 Machado was born and raised in Miami, Florida.
 He was raised by his mother, Rosa Machado, his grandfather, Francisco Nunez, and his uncle, Geovanny Brito.
 He is of Dominican heritage.
-Machado grew up in Hialeah alongside Cincinnati Reds outfielder Albert Almora, and while they are not related by blood they consider each other to be cousins.
+Machado grew up in Hialeah alongside future MLB center fielder Albert Almora, and while they are not related by blood they consider each other to be cousins.

-Machado attended Brito Miami Private School in Miami, and committed to attend Florida International University.
-He grew up a fan of the Miami Marlins.
+Machado attended Brito Miami Private School and committed to attend Florida International University.
+He grew up a fan of the Florida Marlins.